Adam See

 Adam See Kok Luen bin Abdullah, formerly known as See Kok Luen (冼国伦; Xiao'erjing: ﺷِﯿْﺎ ﻗُﻮَع لٍ) is a Malaysian footballer who currently plays for Melaka United FC in the 2020 Malaysia M3 League.

 Personal life

-Kok Luen has full name of See Kok Luen.
-Kok Luen was born in Jasin, Malacca on 3 June 1988.

-See Kok Luen career started when he joined Johor FC in the Malaysia Cup.

-See Kok Luen has ended his single life after being legally married to the apple of his eye, Norfajrina Idris at Kampung Nyalas, Jasin on May 19, 2017.
-Before marriage, See Kok Luen and Norfajrina Idris have different religions.
-But Kok Luen converted to Islam with the name of Adam in late January 2017 before marrying his wife.
+See was born in Jasin, Malacca on 3 June 1988.
+His football career started when he joined Johor FC in the Malaysia Cup.
+See married Norfajrina Idris at Kampung Nyalas, Jasin on May 19, 2017.
+Before marriage, the two practiced different religions, but See converted to Islam with the name of Adam in late January 2017 before marrying his wife.

 Career

 Known for his peregrinating football career, Adam has traveled and played as a footballer in nine clubs in his career.

 International career

 Adam was part of the national team for the 2011 VFF Cup, held in Vietnam.